 People look at CPQ technology as something to speed up sales and reduce the need for high-priced expertise related to complex products.
 Both of those are true; CPQ does accomplish that.
 However, it also reduces liabilities after the sale and eliminates certain types of failure by making sure that the product is built to match the application it will be addressing.

-Hey Buddy, Got a Light?® fireplace logs.
+I used to joke with folks about building a log cabin using Duraflame® fireplace logs.
 Obviously, this would constitute a configuration error, and just as obvious to most folks would be the fact that the potential cost for this error would be quite high.
 After all, only an idiot would build a dwelling out of material as flammable as a fireplace log.
 Well, maybe …

 If you have lived in the Silicon Valley area, you may be acquainted with Eichler homes.
 Eichlers were built in the post-war era and featured a typical ‘50s minimalist look with a shallow pitched roof, lots of glass and an interior built of wood—no sheetrock, no plaster; they have oil-stained mahogany paneling throughout.